luc-vocab/gc/gc2_website/blog/_posts/2016-10-15-observations-using-sleeptrack.md

 In my <a href="/2016/07/09/phase1-hardware/">previous post</a>, I showed the sleeptrack phase1 prototype, which I've been wearing on and off at night.
 Here are my observations about the device, and about my own night-time teeth grinding behavior.
 I have to say I was shocked at how much muscle activity is taking place in a single night.

+In its current state, the prototype is a passive device which only collects data about muscle activity.
+It samples the EMG sensor 10 times per second.
+I've worn the EMG (muscle sensor) on the temporal and masseter muscles.
+Both configurations work, however there is discussion on the bruxhackers mailing list suggesting the masseter muscle should give a cleaner output with less interference from other facial muscles.

 Comfort
 -------

+One of my biggest complains with the <a href="/2016/02/23/review-of-bruxism-devices/">Grindcare</a> or my 2013 <a href="/2013/06/01/experiences-with-grind-control-device/">Grind Control device</a> was the wire going from the device worn on the front of the body to the electrodes on the temporal muscle.
+The head and body move independently which causes a strain on that wire and restricts freedom of movement.
+Sometimes at night, the main device would shift around, pulling on the electrode cable which made me worry about damaging the cable.

+Sleeptrack on the other hand, consists of a main device worn on a headband on the side of the head, and of the muscle sensor, worn also on the head, on the temporal or masseter muscles.
+Because these two parts of the body don't move independently, there is no strain on the cable, and the head is free to move without interference from the device.
+On this aspect, the design of sleeptrack fulfills its goal.

+The phase1 prototype is a bit larger than what I expect the final version to be.
+When wearing the device on my right side, when leaning my head to the right slightly, I can feel it pressing against my pillow.
+Also, the flat shape of the device feels a bit unnatural against the curved head.
+These aspects should improve as the shape of the device changes in future revisions.
+Though nothing will ever be as comfortable as sleeping without electronics attached to the head unfortunately.

 Setup process before sleeping
 -----------------------------

+By far the biggest problem that I run into is achieving proper placement of the electrodes on the muscles.
+Incorrect placement or insufficient adherence causes the EMG readings to be completely off.
+I've found that surgical tape is necessary to keep the electrodes in place.
+Occasionally, I need several tries to find the right placement which gives me correct EMG readings.

+Once the device is installed, the <a href="/2016/04/14/first-look-sleeptrack-interface/">realtime mode</a> on the sleeptrack web interface allows checking of EMG readings in real time during rest as well as during muscle clenching.
+I'm planning on enhancing this some more, maybe with a semi-automatic EMG reading test to help the user ensure electrode placement is correct every time.

+Overall setting up the muscle sensor in the right place is the biggest issue with the device right now.
+I'm brainstorming to find an adequate solution to this problem.

 Grinding patterns
 -----------------